eliotis/taiga-ui/README.md

 See our [Getting started](https://taiga-ui.dev/getting-started) page to start working with Taiga UI

-> If you want to use cdk tools only, see [CDK Wiki](https://github.com/TinkoffCreditSystems/taiga-ui/wiki)
+> If you only want to use the cdk tools, see [CDK Wiki](https://github.com/TinkoffCreditSystems/taiga-ui/wiki)

 ## Community